veeprayas/VEHICULAR_CLOUD_COMPUTING/README.md

         job failure
 else:
     job  complete
+# NOTE: Case for Migration failure has not been handled to study functioning of migration strategies in detail
 </pre>

-# NOTE: Case for Migration failure has not been handled
+# RUN  CODE

+A very simple Makefile has been added to the project.

+To build:

+make

+To clean the build

+make clean

+To make all

+make all

+Currently, the Makefile does not check if any of the .cpp or .hpp files have changed, so to properly build the following must be done:

+make clean make